top of page

 Paul Pui Wo Lee

 I have been a Certified Feldenkrais® Practitioner since 2015, Jeremy Krauss Approach (JKA) Practitioner and Therapist since 2019.
-Formerly the rehearsal director/choreographic assistant for Of Curious Nature, a contemporary dance company based in Bremen, Germany.
+Formerly the rehearsal director/choreographic assistant at Of Curious Nature, a contemporary dance company based in Bremen, Germany.

 Upon graduating from Canada’s National Ballet School, I trained a year at the Rotterdam Dance Academy and then moved on to dance with IT Dansa in Barcelona and then the Gothenburg Opera Ballet.
 Later as a freelance dancer, I worked with choreographers in Scandinavia, Italy, and Germany, and had the fortune to perform at The Barbican in London and The Kennedy Centre in Washington, D.C. with Andersson Dance's "Goldberg Variations - ternary patterns for insomnia".